 - Pour the sifted powdered sugar and almond flour into stiff whites.

 - Start folding gently forming a letter J with a spatula.

-- First, I folded the dry ingredients with the meringue until just incorporated.
-When I could see no more streaks of dry ingredients in the batter, I separated it into two different bowls.
+- Fold the dry ingredients with the meringue until just incorporated.
+Once you can see no more streaks of dry ingredients in the batter, separate it into two different bowls.

-- I covered one bowl with a towel so the batter wouldn’t start drying, and started working on coloring one batter.
+- Cover one bowl with a towel so the batter doesn’t start drying, and work with one batch at a time.
 I added red food coloring with a touch of crimson to the batter and folded until it was at the right consistency.
 Read below on tips for identifying the right consistency.

-- Then, I transferred the batter to a piping bag, sealed the top, and set it aside.
+- Then, transfer this batter to a piping bag, secure the top so the batter doesn’t leak out, and set it aside.

-- Next, I colored the remaining batter with orange food coloring.
-Folded until the proper consistency was achieved, and transferred the batter to another piping bag.
+- Next, Next, it’s time to color the remaining batter.
+I used orange food coloring for the second batter.
+Fold until the proper consistency is achieved, and transfer the batter to another piping bag.